OthankQ/100-days-of-code/r1-log.md

 ### R2D30

 Udacity Google course continued.
 Learned about stack and queue and implemented them with linked list class in Python.
 Hoping to use the knowledge for solving problems soon.

+### R2D31

+Solved two challenges 3 challenges on HackerRank.
+Can't really say it was a productive day.